-The emergence of new ministries is not going to happen overnight but will be our focus for the next one to five years.
+The emergence of new ministries is not going to happen overnight but will be our focus for the next three to five years.

-DMPGs and Deanery Chapters were asked to begin this work by the end of 2021 so that in 2022 parishes and Deanery Synods are ready to play their part.
+DMPGs and Deanery Chapters are asked to begin this work by the end of 2021 so that in 2022 parishes and Deanery Synods are ready to play their part.
 We know that in some places, this work is already underway, sometimes for many years; for others it will be new.'

-Autumn 2021 2022 28 September Deaneries discuss Enabling Ministries conversations taking place in benefices and deaneries across the diocese as part of encouraging Introduction and materials in DMPG new ministries to develop alongside work on deployment of stipendiary posts.
-Support available throughout discussion of and Chapter, and materials and to Area feed back by 31 June survey December and Lay Deans of benefices Deaneries review deanery mission plans in light of progress on Enabling Ministries and deployment plans
+Autumn 2021 2022 28 September Deaneries discuss January Materials to Introduction and materials in DMPG benefices discussion of and Chapter, and (PCCs) materials and to Area feed back by 31 December and Lay Deans Benefices discuss materials.
+Feedback by 30 June.
+Support available throughout Deaneries review deanery mission plans in light of progress on Enabling Ministries and deployment plans

-Connecting with our communities
+Connecting to our communities